2005 Atlantic hurricane season: Hurricane Ophelia

-The interplay of a cold front and a trough led to the development of Tropical Depression Sixteen over the northern Bahamas on September 6.
-The depression strengthened into Tropical Storm Ophelia on September 7 and briefly into a hurricane on September 9 while stalled off the east coast of Florida.
+Tropical Depression Sixteen formed over the northern Bahamas on September 6.
+The depression strengthened into Tropical Storm Ophelia on September 7 and briefly into a hurricane on September 9.
 Ophelia fluctuated between hurricane and tropical storm intensity for the next week as it meandered off the southeastern United States.
 Twice it attained peak winds of 85 mph.
 On September 14, the northern eyewall moved over the North Carolina coast from Wilmington to Morehead City.
-After moving away from the state, Ophelia weakened to tropical storm status for a fourth and final time due to stronger wind shear and dry air.
+After moving away from the state, Ophelia weakened to tropical storm status due to stronger wind shear and dry air.
 The storm accelerated northeastward and passed southeast of Cape Cod.
 Ophelia transitioned into an extratropical storm on September 18 and subsequently crossed Nova Scotia and Newfoundland, eventually dissipating on September 23 north of the Scandinavian Peninsula.

 Ophelia caused significant coastal erosion from the churning waves.
 The hurricane caused extensive damage in the Outer Banks and around Cape Fear.
 Damage in the United States was estimated at $70 million.
 The storm's remnants produced strong winds and heavy rain over Atlantic Canada.
 Ophelia killed three people – a drowning in Florida from high surf, a traffic fatality in North Carolina, and a death from a fall in Nova Scotia.